Deo-Favente/TiktokGenerator/README.md

 To install and run TiktokGenerator, you will need to have :
 - [Python](https://www.python.org/downloads/)
 - [Moviepy package](https://zulko.github.io/moviepy/)
+You also may have to create empty folders used by the script in his location : "Intros", "Sounds", "Images" and "Output".

 ## 👤 Organization of the repo
 The main script is script_compil.py and is in Python.
 The file script_conseils.py is another test that i made for another format that doesn't work well, so feel free to use it or not.